MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/list-onedrive-urls.md

     ![Table of URLs at the bottom of the OneDrive usage report](media/usage-report-table.png)

- If you see GUIDs in the table instead of URLs and names, go to the [Reports setting](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports) and clear the box **In all reports, display de-identified names for users, groups, and sites**.
+ If you see GUIDs in the table instead of URLs and names, go to the [Reports setting](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/Services/:/Settings/L1/Reports) and clear the box **In all reports, display deidentified names for users, groups, and sites**.

 You can copy individual OneDrive URLs from the URL column.
 For easier searching and copying, export the table as a .csv file.
 In the upper left of the table, select **Export**.